What is the Workplace Safety and Insurance Board WSIB?

 Employers registered with the WSIB pay monthly premiums as they would any other insurance policy.
 For employers, these premiums go towards protecting you in the event a worker suffers an injury in a workplace accident.
 This collective liability insurance gives employers peace of mind knowing they’re generally protected from being sued by an injured worker.

 Workers injured in a workplace accident are entitled to receive benefits paid out by the WSIB, including healthcare coverage and loss of earnings benefits.
 The WSIB can also assist both employers and workers when it’s time for an injured employee to return to work.

-    Most businesses In Ontario are required to register with the WSIB within 10 days of hiring their first employee.
-Some examples of required businesses include:
+Most businesses in Ontario are required to register with the WSIB within 10 days of hiring their first employee.
+WSIB coverage is mandatory for certain businesses, such as

 - Sales and services;